 Lightlark then went to auction, and within a week a six-figure offer from Abrams books was accepted, with film rights also secured.
 The hype had certainly paid off.

 Alex Aster didn’t abandon her huge following on BookTok.
 During the process of completing the novel she put out several video teasers, and she even involved her followers in the final selection of the cover.

 Alex Aster commented on her BookTok success in an interview with RB Media: ‘I find it very positive.
 It shows that we’re all on the same side and we just want to read great stories.’

 But what exactly is BookTok, I wondered?

 I hadn’t heard of BookTok till I read about Alex Aster’s success, but millions of young booklovers have.
 It’s a branch of the popular TikTok app, but focusses on books, mainly Young Adult fiction of every genre, in particular fantasy and romance.
+(But also crime fiction: see my review of Holly Jackson’s Five Survive.)
 Reviews, discussions and recommendations are presented as videos.
 If readers love a book so much that they want to share their thoughts about it, BookTok is the place to do it.
 If authors want to promote their books to readers, reviewers and publishers, it seems that BookTok is the right platform.